daraprocell/WRF-ML-windspeeds/README.md

 ## Limitations

-- ML models trained on a single event with 13 stations are prone to overfitting;
-  multi-event LOGO-CV is the intended production approach
-- HRRR forcing migration is ongoing for all events beyond Houston
+- This repository is a work in progress - Future work includes the ml_analysis.py use with several different events that have not been simulated yet with WRF
-- Radar comparison (`wrf_radar_plotting.py`) currently configured for Houston only
+- Radar comparison (`radar.py`) currently configured for Houston only; extension to remaining events is in progress

 ---

 ## Author

 Dara Procell
 University of Illinois Urbana-Champaign
 Department of Atmospheric Sciences